Data-driven control of switched linear systems with probabilistic stability guarantees: Numerical experiments

+We consider quadratic stabilization for several systems.
+We first consider an example that can be quadratically stabilized.
+Consider the following switched linear system with $n=2,m=1$ and $M=3$:

+To show that this is not a trivial example, we compute $\rho(\mathcal{A}) =1.544$, the JSR of the open-loop system, using the JSR toolbox \cite{INP:VHJ14}.
+We also compute $\gamma^* = 0.8756$ as defined in (\ref{eqn:PK}) by solving (\ref{eqn:QY}) with bisection on $\gamma$ to check feasibility of quadratic stabilization for this example.

-First, let $N = 1000$ and set the confidence level to $\mathcal{B}(\epsilon;N) = 0.01$.
-The corresponding value of $\epsilon$ is $0.0148$, computed via bisection using (\ref{eqn:mathcalB}).
-According to (\ref{eqn:mathcalB}), we obtain $\epsilon = 0.0209$.
+First, let $N = 2000$ and set the confidence level to $\mathcal{B}(\epsilon;N) = 0.01$.
+The corresponding value of $\epsilon$ can be computed via bisection using (\ref{eqn:mathcalB}).
 With this setting, the upper bound in (\ref{eqn:gammastarover}) is valid with probability larger than $99\%$.
 For convenience, let